 Docker repositories are handled by GitLab’s container registry.
 Teams that use GitLab have a single data store, one user interface, and one permission model which allows them to collaborate on projects.

 - Metrics and value stream insight provides teams with the ability to manage and optimize their software delivery lifecycle.

-- Gitlab’s planning tools gives teams the ability to organize and track the progress of their projects.
+- Gitlab’s planning tools give teams the ability to organize and track the progress of their projects.

-- Automatic testing and reporting allows teams to maintain security and compliance to keep quality standards.
+- Automatic testing and reporting allow teams to maintain security and compliance to keep quality standards.